meesterdude/fileparrot/README.md

 # FileParrot

 FileParrot is a simple tool to help you capture data thats relevant to you.
-Use it to log your workouts, as a journal, or sometime else entirely.
+Use it to log your workouts, as a journal, or something else entirely.

 ## Examples
 Some example files created by FileParrot